 Although an academic advisor will be assigned to each student, the student assumes ultimate responsibility for completing all requirements for graduation.

 The deadline for receipt of all application material, including official college transcripts, is April 1.
-In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on January 15.
+In order to be considered complete, the application form and all supporting documentation must be received by the department of Distance Learning by 5 p.m. on April 1.

 The application process requires an application to WCU and an EMC Distance Learning Program application.
 Students wishing to apply to the Emergency Medical Care Online Program must be accepted as students of the university through the WCU Office of Admissions.
 To apply to the EMC Distance Learning Program you will need to review Application Instructions and the Program Application.
 Please follow the directions listed on the Applications Instructions and submit your Application to the EMC Distance Learning Program Director.

 In addition to the usual distance education tuition and fees, online EMC students must also purchase textbook(s) for each course.